Sound Transmission Class

 The STC is a single number rating scale that measures a wall, ceiling, or floor assembly’s ability to block sound transmission.
 The higher the number, the greater the drop in decibel levels bleeding through the surface.
-A standard studded wall with drywall has an average Sound Transmission Coefficient rating of 38.
-A luxury grade assembly will boast STC values of more than 55- 60.
+A standard interior wall constructed with 5/8″ drywall on hollow studs has an average Sound Transmission Class of 33.
+A luxury-grade assembly will boast STC values of more than 55- 60.
 Stronger STC values for new build or existing walls are triggered using the barrier treatments outlined in our course on Transmission Loss here at the Academy, and applied in detail in our Walls, Ceilings and Floor sections of our Applications Guide.
 These soundproofing treatments target the isolation of a sound wave as depicted here:

-The Uniform Building Code assigns a required STC value for multi-dwelling units that include a standard rating for town homes, condominiums, hotels and motels.
-The walls will typically require an STC rating of 50+ when field tested.
+The Uniform Building Code assigns a required STC value for multi-dwelling units that include a standard rating for townhomes, condominiums, hotels, and motels.
+The walls will typically require an STC rating of 50+ when field-tested.
 Luxury units will boast STC values over 55.
-In comparison, the standard wall configuration in a residential home illustrated here will carry an average STC rating of 38:
+In comparison, the standard wall configuration in a residential home illustrated here will carry an average STC rating of 33:

 To recap, the STC is a rating system that measures an overall wall, ceiling or floor surface’s ability to block and contain unwanted sound transmission.
 It is also a rating system that is used to measure a product’s ability to block and contain noise.
 The stronger the rating, the more protection from noise you receive.
 While products are indeed tested for their STC value in a laboratory, their performance in an actual application can vary depending on vibration potential and air gaps.
 To improve the STC rating of a common surface, the goal as outlined in our Transmission Loss course here at the Academy is to disconnect the structure and line it with density.See Wall Treatment See Ceiling Treatment Back to Sound 101